pkg/diff/readme.md

-This package is under development and is UNSTABLE.
+Development on this package is on hold until there is clarity on whether generics will be added for Go 2.
 Please check back in later.

 See https://godoc.org/github.com/pkg/diff for usage and docs.